It turns out that the newer (version 4) of the QRP Labs ProgRock board has pads for a TCXO. See below for a link to the ProgRock web page.

 I first removed the crystal and cleaned the holes of solder.
 The TCXO module was then glued using cyanoacrylate adhesive (a.k.a.
 "Super Glue") "belly up" to the circuit board (after it was cleaned with denatured alcohol) at a location on the bottom side of the board between the synthesizer chip and the crystal position as shown with pin "1" in the lower right corner.
 With the oscillator firmly in place, a small piece of 30 AWG wire was used to solder pin "4" (V+ - upper-right) to the nearby connection of C3, one of the V+ lines for the synthesizer chip.
 Connected to the opposite corner (pin 2, lower left) another short piece of 30 AWG wire is connected to the other side of capacitor C3 to provide the ground.

-A small, 1000pF disc ceramic capacitor was inserted into the bottom side of the board to connect to the crystal terminal closest C3 and the "CLK 0" terminal with the other lead carefully formed and bent to be soldered to the upper-left pin, #3 - the output terminal of the TCXO.
+A small, 1000pF disc ceramic capacitor was inserted into the bottom side of the board to connect to the crystal terminal closest to C3 and the "CLK 0" terminal with the other lead carefully formed and bent to be soldered to the upper-left pin, #3 - the output terminal of the TCXO.
 Once the capacitor is soldered into place it is a good idea to re-heat the capacitor's other lead (the one soldered into the board) to relieve any mechanical stress that might have occurred from bending the lead to fit to the connection.

 Before soldering to the TCXO - but after it has been glued to the board - it is recommended that a small amount of liquid flux be applied to the connections and that they be tinned using a hot iron with a very fine tip: The ceramic package tends to draw away heat quickly, making it a bit difficult to solder and tinning it before-hand assures that a solid connection has been made.
 Don't tin the unused pin as it's an easy way to identify the pins of the device while it is inverted.

 Assuming that the connections are good and that the pins were properly identified, the synthesizer may be plugged into a ProgRock as normal.
 If all went well, the output frequency will be pretty close to what it was before - but slightly low in frequency.
-While the nominal frequency of the original crystal is 27.000 MHz, in this circuit the frequency is usually 2-5 kHz high in this circuit so the "default" clock frequency of the ProgRock is set to about 27.003 kHz to compensate.
+While the nominal frequency of the original crystal is 27.000 MHz, the frequency is usually 2-5 kHz high in this circuit so the "default" clock frequency of the ProgRock is set to about 27.003 kHz to compensate.
 With the TCXO being within 1 PPM of its intended frequency, register 02 of the ProgRock will have to be set to the new frequency, hopefully within a few 10s of Hz of exactly 27.0 MHz: If you have a means of precisely measuring the frequency, use that number for register 02, otherwise use 27.000000 MHz.
 Once this is done the programmed, output frequencies will be quite close.

 Once everything was checked out I put a few more dabs of adhesive on the capacitor and flying leads to make sure everything was held into place.